-Russian Low Band Surveillance Radars
+Russian / PLA Low Band Surveillance Radars

 (Counter Low Observable Technology Radars)